raynald/Notiz/Discovery_management.md

         |EBIT Margin    |=Earnings before interst and taxes |Ergebnis vor Finanzergebnis und vor Ertragssteuern

 #### 3.4 Operational cost calculation
 - Price Positioning
-        [Graph]
+    Structuring of total costs or cost of production Accounting within cost types
+        - Personnel costs
+        - Material costs
+        - Other cost elements
+            - energy, maintenance, taxes
+        - Costing purposes
+            - depreciation, interest, risks, entrepreneurial remuneration [Graph]
     Operational cost disposition
         - Capacity (A)
             - variable costs
             - fixed costs
         - Accountability (B)
             - unit costs
             - overhead costs
         - Temporality (C)
             - actual costs
             - plan costs
 - Performance Measurement
 - Base for decision making
 - Support for the planning
 #### 3.5 Profitability
     gross profit margin
     Net revenues/unit - variable costs/unit = profit margin/unit (1-6x)
 #### 3.6 Investment calculations
-    Static methods
+*Static methods* (without consideration of the money interests)
     - Costs comparison
     - Profits comparison
     - Rentability on investment
     - Others
-    Dynamic methods
+*Dynamic methods* (with consideration of the money interests)
     - Discounted cashflow
     - Net present value
     - Internal rate of interest
     - Others
 Impact of compound interest
-    General net cashflow of an investment or project Rentability on invested capital (Return on capital): assess a company's efficiency at allocating the capital under its control to profitable investments.
+General net cashflow of an investment or project **Rentability on invested capital (Return on capital)**: assess a company's efficiency at allocating the capital under its control to profitable investments.
-        ROI = Net Income - Dividends / Total Capital
+ - ROI = Net Income - Dividends / Total Capital
-        Rentability = revenues - costs / average captial invested * 100
+ - Rentability = revenues - costs / average captial invested * 100
-    Payback of an investment: the length of time required to recover the cost of an investment PB = Cost of Project / Annual Cash Inflows **Net Present Value**: The difference between the present value of cash inflows and the present value of cash outflows.
+**Payback of an investment**: the length of time required to recover the cost of an investment
+    PB = Cost of Project / Annual Cash Inflows
+**Net Present Value**: The difference between the present value of cash inflows and the present value of cash outflows.
     NPV  V = \sum_{t=1}^T \frac{C_t}{(1+r)^t} - C_0
 **Internal rate of return**: the internal rate of return on an investment or potential investment is the annualized effective compounded return rate that can be earned on the invested capital.
     IIR = \sum_{n=0}^N \frac{C_n}{(1+r)^n} = 0

 ### 4. Introduction to Negotiation
 #### 4.1 Basic Concepts